stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-configure-probes/configure-probes.md

     > Note: You can configure the parameters of the probe as per your application's requirement.
 To know more about startup probes, visit [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).

-1. Save and run `tilt up` at the root of your directory.
+1. Save the `values.yaml` and run `tilt up` at the root of your directory.
 Press the space key to view the progress in Tilt web UI.
 The application should be running in the namespace used in `tilt_options.json` file.

     ![show pods](images/show-pods.png)